Prospective Music Student FAQs

-Whether or not you are thinking of becoming a music major, if you are planning to participate in the Music Department’s offerings it is highly recommended that you submit an Arts Supplement to the Admissions Office by the application deadline.
-All supplements are given serious consideration in the admissions process.
-Materials should be submitted electronically through the website Slideroom.
-More information is available on the Admissions website under Special Interest Supplements.
+Whether you are thinking of becoming a music major, or not, you are encouraged to participate in the Music Department’s curricular offerings, which include private lessons, faculty-led ensembles and classroom courses.
+If you are an experienced performer interested in pursuing music within the Department’s curriculum, it is highly recommended that you submit an Arts Supplement to the Admissions Office by the application deadline.
+More information is available on the Admissions website under Arts Supplements.

 What should my application supplement include?

 You should submit at least 10 minutes of solo performance representing your abilities and demonstrating contrasting styles, along with a resume summarizing your experience, giving years of study and awards received.
-You may also include related letters of recommendation through Slideroom.
-If you have copies of the letters already, you may upload pdf copies attached to your resume.
 Supplements should feature you as a soloist rather than as a member of an ensemble, so auditors can hear you.

 Do I have to audition to be a music major?

 Pomona College is a liberal arts college with a strong Music Department, instead of with a conservatory or school of music attached.
 In common with other similar schools, it does not require students to audition to become music majors.
 However, in the course of their studies students must pass a qualifying exam in order to take one-hour lessons, one of the requirements for the major.
 Potential music majors usually do this within their first year.

 I’m thinking about being a music major.
 How does the program at Pomona prepare me for a career in music?